What do you think of when you think of wilderness?

 Emotional Wilderness Walks

 I want to offer a therapeutic space for people that feel they would benefit from a group experience, in nature, with space to explore things that might be difficult.
-I appreciate one-to-one therapy is expensive and not available to everyone, certainly not mid-Covid, but that there is a need for opportunity to process what is going on inside as well as take the time to get outside.
+I appreciate one-to-one therapy is expensive and not available to everyone, certainly not post-Covid, but that there is a need for opportunity to process what is going on inside as well as take the time to get outside.

 My aim for these walks is to provide an affordable, regular, open and accepting space for people to drop-in to whenever they feel the need or want.
 This isn't therapy per se, nor is it peer support, it's a kind of hybrid - we all support each other.